calum74/sequence/docs/tutorial.md

 ## Creating sequences

 The `seq()` function is used to create sequences for a variety of situations.
-It returns a lightweight wrapper that constructs and returns an appropriate sequence object.
+It returns a lightweight wrapper for an appropriate sequence object.

 1. `seq<T>()` called with no arguments returns an empty sequence.
 In this case, you need to specify the type `T` of the sequence.